klemola/matiasklemola.com/content/articles/typescript-union-types.md

 {% include_code typescript-union-types/fetch_with_union_types.ts lang:typescript lines:19-42 %}

 Nice, right?
 Creating `Data` values is not terribly ergonomic, but look at `render`!
-It's super clean compared to the first example.
+It's super clean compared to the first example. `render` now always returns something meaningful.
 Furthermore, Typescript knows exactly what type we are dealing with once we have determined the current value of `Data` using a `switch` statement.
-That's why we don't have to test for presence of the data anymore.
-This only gets better and better if there's more than one piece of data that we want to retrieve. `render` now always returns something meaningful.
+That's why we don't have to test for the presence of the data anymore.
+With the `noFallthroughCasesInSwitch` option enabled in Typescript you can ensure that all possible variations are taken into account.

+This only gets better and better if there's more than one piece of data that we want to retrieve.
 But wait!
 There's still room for improvement...

 ### RemoteData

 One of the nicest abstractions I've come across is `RemoteData`.
 I encountered it while working on a semi-large Elm project.
 Our `Data` type is already pretty close to how `RemoteData` [is defined](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData) (hats off to Kris Jenkins!).

 `RemoteData` includes a `NotAsked` variant.
-It's realistic, since unless a fetch is started immediately upon application initialization, data is not loading.
-If data is fetched immediately when a component is mounted, one can safely start from `Loading`, like we did before.
-I've been including a Typescript version of the library in recent work projects, because I don't want to model fetching data in any other way anymore.
-Here it is:
+It's realistic, since unless a fetch is started immediately upon application initialization, data is not being loaded.
+If data is fetched immediately upon initialization, one can safely start from `Loading`, like we did before.
+I've included a Typescript version of the library in recent work projects, because I don't want to model data fetching in any other way (anymore).
+Here's `RemoteData` in Typescript:

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:1-19 %}

-The type is defined using [generics](https://www.typescriptlang.org/docs/handbook/generics.html), since who knows what kind of data someone is fetching, and what exactly can go wrong?
-Let's apply `RemoteData` to the example code.
+The type is defined using [generics](https://www.typescriptlang.org/docs/handbook/generics.html), since who knows what kind of data someone is fetching and exactly what can go wrong?
+Let's use `RemoteData` in the example.

 {% include_code typescript-union-types/fetch_with_remotedata.ts lang:typescript lines:1-34 %}